Discover the history of Peru via guided tour of Lima with a notable historian

 Wilderness Medicine CME

-Day 8 In the morning, we take a bus up the twisty road back to Machu Picchu where we spend most of the day exploring and learning the history of these iconic ruins.
-In the late afternoon, we climb aboard a first-class train for a ride back to Cusco through the Andes.
+Day 10 In the morning, we take a bus up the twisty road back to Machu Picchu where we spend most of the day.
+In the late afternoon, we climb aboard a first-class train for a ride back to Cusco.
+(B)

 Inca Trail, Machu Picchu, & Amazon Rainforest